raddleverse/tempthresholds/README.md

-# Coastal Adaptation Costs and Damages at Different Global Warming Thresholds
+# Coastal Adaptation and Damage Costs at Different Global Warming Thresholds

 This repository contains code underlying the analysis of a probabilistic ensemble of carbon cycle, temperature, sea level, and coastal adaptation costs/damages.
 The work is detailed in a preprint [here](https://osf.io/preprints/osf/m97rq), and this link will be updated as the manuscript moves through peer review.